84115/website/source/_posts/2021-01-02-pi-cluster.markdown

 ### Running Commands On Multiple Instances
 This can be done by iterating of the `NODES` list (modify as required) on the Master Node.
-Then you can add the required command calls in this mock example, I'll clear all the data in the `/var/www/` diriectory:
+Then you can add the required command calls in this mock example, I'll clear all the data in the `/var/www/` directory:

 ```bash
 declare NODES=("localhost